 top of page

 The U.S. Semiquincentennial.
-What is that?
-Glad you asked!
+What's that?

 A key part of that celebration will be remembering and honoring the first veterans, the Patriots of the American Revolution.
 Without them, there would be no semiquincentennial!
+Each is an enduring link to Tennessee's early history and the generation that secured America's independence.

 This proposal aims to officially recognize the 17 veteran-patriots who settled in Perry County after 1819 by connecting their legacy directly to a geographic feature of the Buffalo River.
 It's a tribute perfectly timed with the nation's 250th anniversary, ensuring their story lives on for generations.